eagle-io/docs/source/api/resources/historic.rst

                                                             Flag to include :ref:`quality <historic-quality>`

     **header**                  TRUE                        *Optional - Default is TRUE*.
                                                             Flag to include header

     **params**                  541a5a129bc9b4035f906d70    *Required*.
-                                                            Comma delimited list of parameter _id's to include in extraction.
+                                @sensor_254                 Comma delimited list of parameter id's to include in extraction.
                                                             Individual parameter options are specified in parentheses.

     | **renderType**            VALUE                       *Optional - Default is parameter displayType*.